Investments/ Developments

 - Exports of electronic goods stood at US$ 2.0 billion in September 2022.

-- In March 2023, the Government approved setting up of the Electronics Manufacturing Cluster (EMC) at Hubli-Dharwad in Karnataka, worth US$ 22 million (Rs.
+- In March 2023, the Government approved the setting up of the Electronics Manufacturing Cluster (EMC) at Hubli-Dharwad in Karnataka, worth US$ 22 million (Rs.
 180 crore) and is expected to create about 18,000 jobs.

 - As global companies are leveraging the well-developed manufacturing system in the State, Tamil Nadu has emerged as one of the major electronics hardware manufacturing and exporting States in the country.
 The state is well positioned to achieve a US$ 100 billion ESDM industry in the next five years.